alovajs/alovajs.github.io/docs/contributing/01-overview.md

 Alova's mission points out a clear development direction for it, and it clearly defines what Alova should do.

-Alova is a request tool that can run in a full JS environment and focuses on request strategies.
-It mainly helps developers to reduce the consumption process of APIs to the extreme and improve efficiency.
-We believe that this is the direction of the next generation of request tools. **Its mission is to enable developers to achieve more efficient Client-Server data interaction while writing a small amount of code**.
+Alova is a request tool that runs in any JS environment and focuses on request strategies.
+It helps developers minimize the effort of consuming APIs and boosts efficiency.
+We believe this is the direction of the next generation of request tools. **Its mission is to let developers achieve more efficient client-server data interaction while writing very little code.**

-For developers, alova provides them with simple APIs and out-of-the-box advanced request functions, as well as various simple and high-performance request strategy modules.
-For application users, they can enjoy the smooth experience brought by alova's high-performance data interaction.
-Therefore, alova has the following features:
+For developers, alova provides simple APIs, out-of-the-box advanced request features, and various lightweight, high-performance request strategy modules.
+For end users, it delivers the smooth experience of high-performance data interaction.
+As a result, alova has these features:

 1. The API design similar to axios makes the learning cost of users lower;